220 Central Park South: Acquisition of old building

 Vornado served eviction notices to the old building's eighty tenants in 2006.
 Many of the remaining rent-stabilized tenants were elderly people without the means to easily relocate, and they refused to vacate, filing a lawsuit against Vornado.
 The residents also formed a tenants' association to fight the eviction.
 Although the New York Supreme Court initially ruled in favor of the tenants in 2008, determining that a proper environmental review had not been conducted, this was overturned upon appeal.
 The tenants hired David Rozenholc, a lawyer known for his advocacy in real-estate cases, to help them appeal, and he advised the tenants to prolong the appeal as much as possible.
-The developers ultimately settled with tenants in December 2010 they wanted to start construction quickly, as work on the competing One57 and 432 Park Avenue projects had already begun.
-Each of the remaining residents received up to $1.56 million for their apartments.
+The developers ultimately settled with tenants in December 2010; they wanted to start construction quickly, as work on the competing One57 and 432 Park Avenue projects had already begun.
+All 26 remaining residents agreed to leave the building by early 2011, receiving up to $1.56 million apiece for their apartments.
 Following the 2008 financial crisis, Clarett lost nearly the entire premium that it had received, and Vornado bought out Clarett's stake in 2011, assuming total control of the project.
 Demolition of the existing structure began in 2012 and was completed in early 2013, and mosaic blocks from the old building were salvaged and placed into storage.